A baby refusing to breastfeed can be very distressing for a mother.

 Knowing what you can do to encourage and support your baby back to your breast is vital.

-Here are 13 tips for dealing with breast refusal:
+Here are 13 tips for when your baby refuses the breast.

 Sometimes your baby is not refusing to feed but rather is fussy or hard to feed.

 All babies have individual feeding habits.
 Some babies are easy-going, settle easily into feeds, feed well and come off satisfied until the next feed.
 Other babies take a while to get going but feed well once they start.
 Other babies fuss from the start to the end of the feed, coming on and off and squirming around throughout the feed.

 Most babies feed from both breasts at some feeds and from one breast at others.
 Others always feed from both breasts and others always from one breast.
 Some babies start out only wanting to feed from one breast and then, later on, want to feed from both, or vice versa.